Exclusive video shows Dayton gunman Connor Betts in bar in the hours before shooting

 Multiple acquaintances confirmed it is Betts in the surveillance video.

 In addition, an employee of Blind Bob's tells CNN that Betts has frequented the bar before, using his credit card for small tabs.
 Employees of the bar say they saw Betts at the bar earlier the night of the shooting, as well as on Friday night.
-The last charge on Betts' credit card is from June 24, according to credit card records obtained by CNN.
+According to credit card records obtained by CNN, the last charge on Betts' credit card is from June 24.

 Reeves and her fiancé, Benjamin Fox, said that Megan and Beard appeared to be wearing the same clothing seen in the video as when they encountered them after the shooting.